Kalooki: Scoring

 As soon as a player goes out by getting rid of all their cards, the hand ends.
 The other players count the total value of the cards they have in their hands (see above) and add the result to their cumulative point total.

-If the first player laying manages to go out on the same turn that they first lay down cards, this is known as bending the table or down and out, and the other players score double points for that game, known as being doubled up.
+If the first player laying manages to go out on the same turn that they first lay down cards, this is known as down and out or bending the table, and the other players score double points for that game, known as being doubled up.

 At the end of nine hands, the player who has the lowest cumulative score is the winner.

 Penalties

 It sometimes happens that a player will carelessly, or calculatingly, call more than three times in one hand.
 This can be verified by counting the cards that the player is holding.
-Another player may challenge this over-caller before the over-caller begins their play to lay their cards.
-If over-calling is discovered, the player is given 50 points for each over-call, or alternatively is not permitted to lay until all the other players have laid their hands.
+Another player may challenge this over-caller by verbally saying "CHALLENGE" and identifying the player they wish to challenge.

+If over-calling is discovered, the player is given 50 points for each over-call.
 If the challenger is wrong they receive a 50-point penalty.
-Once a player has begun to lay their cards they cannot be challenged for an over-call.
+Once a player has successfully completed laying their cards AND ended their turn by discarding, they cannot be challenged for an over-call.

-If a player lays incorrectly and is discovered before their discard, they are required to pick up the hand and take a 50-point penalty, unless they are able to rearrange the hand successfully to complete the contract.
-If an incorrect lay is discovered after the discard, they are required to pick up the hand and take a 50-point penalty and are not allowed to lay until all other players have laid.
+If a player lays incorrectly and is discovered before play passes to the next player, they are required to pick up the hand and take a 50-point penalty, unless they are able to rearrange the hand successfully to complete the contract.
+If an incorrect lay is discovered after play has already passed to the next player it remains.

 If a player fails to begin their play with a pluck or end their play with a discard, including when laying their hand, there is a 50-point penalty.

-Some other infractions which may incur 50-point penalties (according to house rules):
+Other usual infractions which may incur 50-point penalties (according to house rules):